In 2021, Okta reported that companies used an average of 175 applications with tech companies deploying the most apps—155 on average.

 While most of these methods have their pros and cons, manual integration has become too slow to keep pace with the needs of the business.

-Integration has grown more complex, as most companies have legacy systems, on-premises applications, and cloud applications that need to be connected.
+Integration has grown more complex, as most companies have legacy systems, on-premises applications, and cloud-based applications that need to be connected.

 SaaS business applications update on their own, which means manual integrations need to be updated as well.
-IT does not have time to monitor and maintain manual integrations.
+Limited developer resources in IT does not have time to monitor and maintain manual integrations.

 So, modern enterprises choose an iPaaS as their preferred application integration solution.
 An iPaaS enables scalability for a limitless number of integrations.
-It automates the integration process itself, making it easy for anyone authorized in the business to create integration pipelines and workflows that quickly improve outcomes.
+Instead of spending time understanding the nuances of APIs for every application, integration specialists or ad-hoc integrators can just configure connectors to read/write data from/to different applications.
+It enables easy connectivity to cloud-based data sets in SaaS applications and public clouds with on-premises ERP systems and custom applications.
+It automates the integration process itself, making it easy for anyone to spend more time on strategic initiatives instead of time-consuming manual processes.
+It also provides a low-code/no-code interface so that anyone authorized in the business can create and manage integration pipelines and workflows that quickly improve outcomes.

 Using pre-built connectors, templates, and an intuitive drag-and-drop interface (low-code/no-code), the best iPaaS solutions make integrations simple, easy, and fast.
-Integrations can be done in real time, which means the business can start using the new workflows immediately.
+Integrations can move data in real-time, which means that everyone in the business can act on accurate data.

 Additionally, an iPaaS like SnapLogic handles not only enterprise application integration (EAI) but also data integration.